Zoomll/crankboy-app/lua-docs.md

 see `playdate->system->setCrankSoundsDisabled`

 ### `pgb.setROMBreakpoint(addr, fn)`

+Only call this function at script initialization time.

 Inserts a "hardware" execution breakpoint at the given address.
 Returns the breakpoint index (or null if an error occurred).

 `fn(n)` will be invoked every time the instruction at this address runs, where `n` is the breakpoint index.